 - Avoid any canned food that was stored near heated areas of your home

 - Avoid cleaning your electrical appliances.
 They may have shorted or become hazardous during the fire.

 - Avoid turning on fixtures in a wet ceiling.
 The wiring of the fixtures may have been permanently damaged and will therefore need to be replaced.

 Odors from the Smoke can be absorbed by almost any surface or material.
 This fact is especially true if the surface or material is porous.
 Fabrics, wood, leathers, concrete, etc. can all trap and hold odors.
-T-Rock utilizes EPA approved products and ozone to remove or neutralize bad odors as a result of fire damage.
-We proudly serve the greater Atlanta GA area – if you’ve had fire damage contact us now!
+T Rock utilizes EPA approved products and ozone to remove or neutralize bad odors as a result of fire damage.
+We proudly serve the greater Dallas/Fort Worth area – if you’ve had fire damage contact us now!